openstreetmap/svn-archive/utils/tilesPipeAtHome/README.txt

 * compress - adds multiple tiles to a zip file, to make uploading more efficient
 * upload - uploads the ZIP files to server

-To do:
-* server module to receive, check, decompress, and store the incoming zip files